How to Write a Narrative Essay (12 Best Examples)

 My first entrepreneurial lesson

-I love the art and science of entrepreneurship since I was a little boy growing in my hometown in Oregon.
-So much that I first ventured into entrepreneurship at teenage, thinking it was a smooth sail in the sea only to find out, maybe it is not as smooth.
+I have loved the art and science of entrepreneurship since I was a little boy growing up in my hometown in Oregon.
+So much so that I first ventured into entrepreneurship as a teenager, thinking it was a smooth sail in the sea only to find out, maybe it is not as smooth.

 This experience taught me to love my work so much that I can still find a way to go and do it even when it doesn’t feel worth it.
 That was my first entrepreneurial lesson, and I’m glad I learned it at a young age.